 Our consideration of internal control was for the limited purpose described in the first paragraph of this section and was not designed to identify all deficiencies in internal control that might be material weaknesses or significant deficiencies.
-Given these limitations, during our audit we did not identify any deficiencies in internal control that we consider to be material weaknesses.
-However, material weaknesses may exist that have not been identified.
+We did identify a certain deficiency in internal control, described in the accompanying schedule of findings and responses as item 2022-01 that we consider to be a significant deficiency.

-Compliance and Other Matters
+Report on Compliance and Other Matters